About the Graduate School

 Groundbreaking Biomedical Research

 Scientists at UT Southwestern are dedicated to finding solutions to today’s greatest health challenges.
-Our scientist and physician researchers are actively investigating topics as diverse as the biology of stem cells, chemical biology, cancer genomics and proteomics, molecular imaging, the molecular basis of drug addiction, and metabolic diseases.
+Our community of vanguard scientist and physician researchers are actively investigating topics as diverse as the biology of stem cells, chemical biology, cancer genomics and proteomics, molecular imaging, the molecular basis of drug addiction, and metabolic diseases.

 Collaborative, Cross-Disciplinary Environment

-The graduate school features 20 core facilities available for research on the UT Southwestern campus.
-These core labs utilize state of the art equipment and provide the support services necessary to help scientists effectively and efficiently conduct their research.
+The Graduate School features more than 35 core facilities available for research on the UT Southwestern campus.
+These core labs utilize state-of-the-art equipment and provide the support services necessary to help scientists effectively and efficiently conduct their research.